Different RC aircraft types.

-Read more on electric rc helicopters and gas rc helicopters.
+Read more on electric rc helicopters.

 Coaxial rc helicopters are sometimes called contra-rotating or dual rotor helicopters.
 They have two main rotors, mounted one above the other, that spin in opposite directions to each other.
 This cancels out the torque force normally generated by a spinning single rotor, and so a tail rotor isn't required to counter any torque.
 This makes coaxial rc helicopters easier to fly and often more stable than a conventional helicopter.